-Version number Date Modified by Comments 1.0 2019.08.26 WG A Consolidated draft, for review by geographical and statistical community
+Version number Date Modified by Comments 1.0 2019.08.26 WG A Consolidated draft, for review by geographical and statistical community 1.1 2023.08.31 WG A Comments of the geographical and statistical community taken into account

-Warning: in the following parts of this document, the paragraphs written in grey e.g. "This document has annexes containing more detailed explanations" are common to all core spatial data themes; they aim to provide context and objectives of core data.
+Warning: in the following parts of this document, the paragraphs written in grey e.g. "This document has annexes containing more detailed explanations " are common to all core spatial data themes; they aim to provide context and objectives of core data.
 The paragraphs written in black are specific to core spatial data theme Elevation.